sauercrowd/clojureworker/example-worker/README.md

 }
 ```

-And now the wrangler configuration.
+And now the wrangler configuration, `wrangler.toml`.
 To actually deploy it is it required to fill in the details as usually, but to run the preview we can leave the majority of fields empty:

 ```